 Employee directors receive no additional compensation for their services as members of the Board of Directors.
-Each non-employee director received during 1996 a quarterly retainer fee of \$10,000 for each full or partial quarter of Board service.
-Non-employee directors also received \$1,000 for each special meeting attended.

-Beginning with the second quarter of 1997, the quarterly retainer fee will be increased to \$10,500 to reflect current competitive levels.
+Effective July 1, 1995, non-employee directors were paid a \$10,000 quarterly retainer fee, and a \$1,000 attendance fee for special meetings.
+On April 1, 1997, the quarterly retainer fee was increased to \$10,500.

 On an annual basis directors are able to elect to defer part or all of their retainer and special meeting fees.
 Directors can choose to have their deferrals earn interest credits at a market rate or be treated as if invested in equivalent units of Common Stock (which are credited with reinvested dividend equivalents).
-Alternatively, directors can elect to receive, in lieu of part or all of their compensation, stock options under the 1996 Non-Employee Directors' Plan (the "Directors' Plan").
+Alternatively, directors can elect to receive, in lieu of part or all of their compensation, stock options under the 1996 Non-Employee Directors' Stock Plan (the "Directors' Plan").
 For each one dollar of foregone compensation, the director will receive an at-the-money option covering four dollars of Common Stock.
-No compensation replacement stock options were granted pursuant to such elections during 1996.
+During 1997 three directors received the following number of stock options for foregone compensation: R. J. Brown -- 2,392 shares; J. C. Fort -- 5,839 shares; and B. L. M. Kasriel -- 2,758 shares.

 Under the Directors' Plan, at the first regularly scheduled meeting of the Board of Directors during a calendar year, each non-employee director, who is then currently serving as such, is granted a stock option at 100% of the fair market value covering 2,000 shares of Common Stock.
 Any person who subsequently becomes a non-employee director also receives an at-the-money stock option with the number of shares reduced 25% for each elapsed full quarter of the calendar year during which such person has not served as a non-employee director.
-During 1996 each non-employee director received an option covering 2,000 shares, except for Mr. Leo Benatar, whose option covered 1,500 shares, reflecting his retirement as an employee in April 1996, thus becoming a non-employee director at that time.
+During 1997 each non-employee director received an option covering 2,000 shares.